olvaffe/olv-notes/kernel/drm_msm.md

 - `DRM_IOCTL_MSM_GEM_CPU_FINI`
   - nop
 - `DRM_IOCTL_MSM_WAIT_FENCE`
-  - wait until the specified submitqueue passes the specified fence seqno
+  - wait until the specified submitqueue passes the specified fence id
 - `DRM_IOCTL_MSM_GEM_MADVISE`
   - hints used by the shrinker
   - `MSM_MADV_WILLNEED` for when a bo is moved out of a userspace bo cache